-Amelia Island is a wonderful place to vacation or host your next event.
-Whether you’re planning a wedding, honeymoon, reunion or business retreat – Amelia Island has everything you need.
-It is possible to spend every day in paradise – just ask a local.
+Amelia Island is a wonderful place to vacation or host your next event, and whether you’re planning a wedding, honeymoon, reunion or business retreat, the island has everything you need.
+It really is possible to spend every day in paradise – just ask a local.

 A majority of Amelia Island is within the city limits of Fernandina Beach.
 For more information on the education and recreation amenities available on the island visit our Fernandina Beach page.

 Amelia Island provides a number of options from rugged trails winding past century-old, moss-laden live oaks and natural waterways to smooth, scenic coastal paths.
 If you didn't bring your own bike, rentals are available throughout the island and guided bicycle tours are offered at some locations.
 View and download the Amelia Island Bicycling Brochure or pick one up at the Welcome Center in Historic Downtown Fernandina Beach.